marlonzabala/Kotlin-iTunes-Search/README.md

 Search terms are also retianed.
 When returning to the app.
 The last search term will be showed.

+# MVVM architecture
-The app uses MVVM architecture.
+The app uses MVVM architecture in Kotlin

 MVVM was chosen because it is recommended by Google.